zhangxistudy11/ZHXIndexView/README.md

 ```

-###### 2.3、In some special scenes, if a certain item is selected without highlighting, such as the second item of the first gif above, you need to assign values ​​to the following attributes, and put the coordinate index that does not need to be highlighted into the array
+## Second.
+In some special scenes, if a certain item is selected without highlighting, such as the first three items of the third gif above, you need to assign values to the following attributes, and put the coordinate index that does not need to be highlighted into the array

 ```objectivec